hallfjonas/latex_setup/README.md

 # latex_setup
-My personal latex setup files
+My personal bibliography file.
+When writing a paper use this as a submodule.
+Update changes!